pasekji/bi-eha/imgur-bug-bounty.md

 ## Policy
 - Do not make any information public until the issue has been resolved.
-- Make a good faith effort to avoid interruption or degradation of our services .
+- Make a good faith effort to avoid interruption or degradation of our services.
 - Do not access or modify data that does not belong to you - create a free account to test with.
 - Making many substantially similar reports will only be eligible for one bounty award and marked as duplicate.
 For example, the same vulnerability reported across multiple subdomains.
 Please consolidate these issues into a single report.
 - Please try to limit the number of times you follow up on a report.
 Making daily comments only adds to our workload and makes turnaround time longer for everyone.